Mother Of Alleged MS-13 Victim Killed At Daughter’s Memorial Service

-Evelyn Rodriguez, a 50-year-old grieving mother at the memorial site for her daughter who had been brutally killed by alleged MS-13 gang members, was struck and killed by an SUV on Friday.
+Evelyn Rodriguez, a 50-year-old grieving mother at the memorial site for her daughter, who had been brutally killed by alleged MS-13 gang members, was struck and killed by an SUV on Friday.

-AP reports that today’s incident occurred two years to the day that the body of Rodriguez’s daughter, 16-year-old Kayla Cuevas, was found beaten and slashed in Brentwood, Long Island.
+The Associated Press reports that today’s incident occurred two years to the day that the body of Rodriguez’s daughter, 16-year-old Kayla Cuevas, was found beaten and slashed in Brentwood, Long Island.
 Cuevas’s friend, 15-year-old Nisa Mickens, was also killed.
 The two girls were attacked with baseball bats and machetes by alleged gang members.
 Prosecutors say Cuevas was singled out by the gang because of ongoing disputes at her high school, and Mickens was simply in the wrong place at the wrong time.

 Rodriguez was recognized by President Donald Trump during his State of the Union address in January, as the president has campaigned repeatedly against the violent MS-13 gang.
 Brentwood is at the epicenter of the gang’s violence on Long Island.
 MS-13 has been blamed for dozens of killings on Long Island since 2016, and President Trump says the ongoing violence is due to current immigration policies.